renesens/GitBash/Terminal_HW2.md

-# Знакомство с командами Git bash часть 2
+# Git bash part 2

-Команды использованные в данной работе:
+Commands used in this task:
 - pwd
 - cd
 - mkdir